-As we progress from spring through fall this year, the Master Gardener Foundation of Spokane County is offering three entertaining and educational events for your viewing pleasure.
-The Covid restrictions continue to impact our ability to provide in-person educational events so we will make the best of the circumstances and continue with online events this year.
+As we progress through summer, the Master Gardener Foundation of Spokane County will offer two more entertaining and educational events for your viewing pleasure.
+The Covid restrictions continue to impact our ability to provide in-person events so we will make the best of the circumstances and continue online.

-The 2021 series will feature experienced gardeners speaking on the general topic of nurturing your gardens throughout the season and we will start with presentations in May on planning & designing tips for new and mature gardens.
-We will also talk about how to add zing to your garden with annuals and other plants.
-August will continue with how to add ornamental grasses to your garden and how to save and preserve your plants for use in the fall and winter.
+The Summer and Fall sessions of the 2021 Conversations On Nature series will feature experienced gardeners speaking on the general topic of nurturing your gardens throughout the season.
+In August our speaker will discuss how to best add ornamental grasses to your garden and how to save and preserve blooms for later decorative use.
 Our final session in October will be a live, hands-on event making a table decoration using dried florals, natural components, and succulents to liven up your home decor.
-We're hoping that will be a fun way for you to end the growing season!
+We're hoping you will enjoy this session as a fun way to wrap up the growing season!

 Please join us as we spend time together making our gardens our own!